riceissa/contentcreation/linking-style.md

 environments that do not support the concealing of the bare URL or URI, such as a plaintext email, Facebook post, Facebook message, or Hacker News post.

+Note that in some environments (such as a Facebook post), the bare URL is truncated or abbreviated in parts with ellipses.

 ## Footnote style linking

 ## Numerical linking